Community Development Block Grant

 The City of Yuma receives Community Development Block Grant (CDBG) funding from HUD annually.
 Funds are used by the city and non-profit organizations for housing activities, public services, code enforcement, economic development, and other activities that improve living conditions for

 low-and-moderate income people.
-Activities funded must be eligible under the CDBG Program, meet a national objective, and address priorities outlined in the City’s 2016-2020 Consolidated Plan, Analysis of Impediments to Fair Housing Choice, and 2016 Action Plan.
+Activities funded must be eligible under the CDBG Program, meet a national objective, and address priorities outlined in the City’s 2016-2020 Consolidated Plan.

 Each year, with citizen participation, the City develops and submits Annual Action Plans and Consolidated Annual Performance Evaluation Reports (CAPER) to HUD.

 The DRAFT 2017-2018 Annual Action Plan is available for review and comment through July 17, 2017.
 Please email Nikki.Hoogendoorn@YumaAz.gov, call (928) 373-5187, or stop by Neighborhood Services at Yuma City Hall to submit comments.
 A Public Hearing on the Draft will be held on July 10, 2017 at 5:30 pm at the MLK Neighborhood Center at 300 S. 13th Avenue.

 - Annual Action Plan 2014

 - CAPER 2015

 - CAPER 2014

 - CAPER 2013

 Nonprofit organizations can submit a CDBG application for eligible activities during an annual application cycle that usually begins in December or January.
 Please call (928) 373-5187 for more information.